ibm-cloud-docs/subnets/about-global-ip.md

 ### How often can I update?
 {:#how-often-can-i-update}

 A single route update is allowed to be in progress at any time.
 If you attempt to update a global IP address's route while a previous update is in progress, you receive an error.
-Wait until the previous update is complete before trying again.
+Wait until the previous update is complete before you try again.

 ## Ordering global IP addresses